Top Ten 3-D Myths

 February 24 - THE ROBE - 20th Century Fox - 2.66:1 CinemaScope - premiered September 16, 1953

 Major theaters began installing new screens in the summer of 1953.
 A 12/5/53 survey of 16,753 operating indoor domestic theaters showed that 80% of downtown theaters and 69% of neighborhood theaters had installed widescreens.
 In total, 58% of all U.S. theaters had gone widescreen by the end of 1953.
 The conversion was slow in the Southern and North central parts of the country and that’s why the films were still protected for the standard Academy ratio.
-For the most part, these 3-D films have not been seen in widescreen since their original theatrical play-dates nearly 60 years ago.
+For the most part, these 3-D films have not been seen in widescreen since their original theatrical play-dates over 60 years ago.

 Here are two original trade ads for exhibitors promoting the panoramic full stage screen.